tldr-pages/tldr/pages/common/ping.md

 `ping -n {{host}}`

-- Ping host and ring the bell when a packet is received:
+- What about Ping host and ring the bell when a packet is received (if your terminal supports it):

 `ping -a {{host}}`